Eliot Elisofon: Life

-While on assignment for Life in Hollywood, Elisofon "discovered the potential to use motion picture color filters for expressive use in still photography"; in 1951, while photographing the film African Queen, he "shared his theories on color photography" with director John Huston, who subsequently hired him as the color consultant on Huston's next film, Moulin Rouge, in 1952.
+While on assignment for Life in Hollywood, Elisofon "discovered the potential to use motion picture color filters for expressive use in still photography."
+In 1951, while photographing the film African Queen, he "shared his theories on color photography" with director John Huston, who subsequently hired him as the color consultant on Huston's next film, Moulin Rouge, in 1952.
 Elisofon also worked as a color consultant in the 1958 film Bell, Book and Candle, starring Kim Novak, James Stewart, Hermione Gingold, Jack Lemmon, and Ernie Kovacs, and the 1965 film The Greatest Story Ever Told, by director George Stevens.

 Over the years, Elisofon travelled to six continents, covering an estimated 2,000,000 miles.
 His work appeared in Life magazine for almost 30 years and 19 books of his work were published during his lifetime.
-He made 11 trips to Africa, photographing, making films and collecting art and donated his extensive collection of African art and photographic archive of over 80,000 images to what became the National Museum of African Art in Washington, D.C.
+He made 11 trips to Africa, photographing, making films and collecting art.
+He donated his extensive collection of African art and a photographic archive of over 80,000 images to what became the National Museum of African Art in Washington, D.C.
 In 2013 the museum celebrated the 40th Anniversary of the Eliot Elisofon Photographic Archives and art collection with the exhibition Africa Re-Viewed: The Photographic Legacy of Eliot Elisofon.

-Eliot Elisofon published many books, including "The Technique of Wood Sculpture", with his friend Chaim Gross, Epstein, New York, 1939; "Food is a Four Letter Word", foreword by Gypsy Rose Lee, Rinehart, 1948; "African Folktales and Sculpture", James Johnson Sweeny, Bollingen Series XXX11, 1953; "The Art of Indian Asia" by Heinrich Zimmer, edited by Joseph Campbell, illustrations, Bollingen Foundation, 1955; "The Sculpture of Africa", text by William Fagg, Praeger, 1955 (published in USA, England, France and Germany; this book on African sculpture is referenced by name in Daniel Olivas’s short story “Good Things Happen at Tina’s Café” featured in his collection “The King of Lighting Fixtures” published by the University of Arizona Press in 2017); "Color Photography", Viking, 1961 (published in US, England, France, Germany, Denmark and Finland); "The Nile", with an introduction by Laurens van der Post, Viking, 1964; "Africa's Animals", with Marvin Newman, Doubleday, 1967; "Hollywood Style", text by Arthur Knight, Macmillan, 1969; "Java Diary", Macmillan, 1969; "The Cooking of India", text by Santha Rama Rau, illustrations, Time/Life Books, 1969; "The Hollywood Style", text by Arthur Knight, Macmillan, 1969; "The Cooking of Japan", text by Rafael Steinberg, illustrations, Time/Life Books, 1970; "A Week in Agata's World: Poland", Crowell-Collier, 1970; "A Week in Leonora's World: Puerto Rico", Crowell-Collier, 1971; "Erotic Spirituality: The Vision of Konarak", text by Alan Watts, Macmillan, 1971, 1974; and "Zaire, A Week in Joseph's World", Crowell-Collier, 1973.